-Founded by Mr. Ed Wackerhagen and Mr. Bob Kraus of Racine, Wisconsin,
+Founded in 1945 by Mr. Ed Wackerhagen and Mr. Bob Kraus of Racine, Wisconsin,

 Sheridan Products Inc. were manufacturers of the finest air rifles made in the USA.